 The Colonization of the Body by Trauma

 The ball in my stomach described in the vignette represents what trauma therapist Peter Levine (2010) identified as chronic sympathetic nervous system activation combined with freeze response.
-Levine (2010) explained that when fight or flight responses are impossible, as they often are for children in abusive homes, the nervous system enters a state he termed frozen flight, in which mobilization energy remains trapped in the body, creating sensations of constriction, tightness, and readiness that never discharge (p.
-97).
+Levine (2010) explained that when fight or flight responses are impossible, as they often are for children in abusive homes, the nervous system enters a state he termed frozen flight, in which mobilization energy remains trapped in the body, creating sensations of constriction, tightness, and readiness that never discharge (Levine, 2010).
 This trapped activation, maintained over years, creates lasting alterations in how the body experiences and responds to stress.

-Disorganised Attachment and the Impossible Bind
+Disorganized Attachment and the Impossible Bind

 Epistemic Violence and the Undermining of Reality